fedimint/fedimint/docs/mutinynet-setup-docs.md

 You should now have your machines running and be able to ssh into them.
 We'll install fedimint on each machine using the docker install script.

 Notes for specific machines:
 - If you're running on linode or aws you'll need to install and start docker and docker compose first.
-You can do this by running the following commands:
+You can do this by running the following commands ():
 ```bash
 # update packages
 sudo apt-get update